-They are actually quite gentle and can be playful with divers.
-Divers and snorkelers can swim with this giant fish without any risk apart from unintentionally being hit by the shark’s large tail fin. ( To Learn more about whale shark and their behavior go here)
+They are actually quite gentle and can be playful at times.
+Divers and snorkelers can swim with this giant fish without any risk apart from unintentionally being hit by the shark’s large tail fin.
+(Learn more about whale shark and their behavior)

 Whale Sharks in Belize

-In Belize, during the spring time, Whale shark frequently visit a unique area on the reef called gladden Gladden Split.
+In Belize, during the springtime, Whale shark frequently visits a unique area on the reef called Gladden Gladden Split.
 This Area, about 30 miles east of Placencia, is used by over 20 species of Caribbean fish to release their eggs.
 However, it is the eggs of the Black or Cubera snappers that the whale sharks show up on cue to feed on.

-And, although you can find whale sharks all over the world, what makes Gladden Split so unique is that, this is the only place where you can dive with whale shark and encounter huge school of spawning fish at same time.
+And, although you can find whale sharks all over the world, what makes Gladden Split so unique is that this is the only place where you can dive with whale sharks and encounter huge schools of spawning fish at the same time.

 The Whale Shark expeditions in Belize was found by Brian Young Sr (Owner of Seahorse Dive Shop).
-In the early 1990′s Brian began to take people out to the Gladden Spit, know by local fishermen as a hot spot for sighting whale sharks.
+In the early 1990′s, Brian began to take Guest out to the Gladden Spit, know by local fishermen as a hot spot for sighting whale sharks.

 When to Come?